 The active Political Science Club offers you a forum for discussing contemporary issues and participating in elections.
 Each spring, high-achieving students are invited to join the MCLA chapter of Pi Sigma Alpha, the national political science honor society.

 The close working relationships our faculty members have with experts in the field give you the opportunity to learn from practitioners.
-Past speakers at campus events include author Ta-Nehisi Coates, cybersecurity analyst Clint Watts, journalist Jeffrey Toobin, journalist Cokie Roberts (pictured left), Secretary of State John Kerry, Massachusetts Attorney General Martha Coakley, writer and activist Gloria Steinem, Ambassador Andrew Young, New York Times columnist David Brooks, journalist and author Bob Woodward, Dr. Robert Gates, former U.S. Secretary of Defense, Zainab Salbi (top of page), author and co-founder of Women to Women International, and immigration activist and journalist Jose Antonio Vargas.
+Students and faculty in the department work together in planning the annual Public Policy Lecture Series, which brings high profile speakers to campus.
+Some past speakers include, former Arizona Senator Jeff Flake, author Ta-Nehisi Coates, cybersecurity analyst Clint Watts, journalist Cokie Roberts (pictured left), Secretary of State John Kerry, Massachusetts Attorney General Martha Coakley, writer and activist Gloria Steinem, Ambassador Andrew Young, New York Times columnist David Brooks, journalist and author Bob Woodward, Dr. Robert Gates, former U.S. Secretary of Defense, Zainab Salbi (top of page), author and co-founder of Women to Women International, and immigration activist and journalist Jose Antonio Vargas.

 Launched in 2014, the Conflict Prevention and Resolution Speaker Series seeks to provide the MCLA and Northern Berkshire communities with a forum to better understand sources of world conflicts and explore paths to resolve them.